 We invite you to schedule a consultation with Dr. Thompson

 Consultation for Neck Lift Surgery

-Before undergoing surgery, a consultation with Dr. Thompson will take place at his Denver plastic surgery office.
+Before undergoing surgery, a consultation with plastic surgeon Dr. Thompson will take place at his Denver plastic surgery office.
 This initial meeting is a crucial part of the process.
-It gives you and the surgeon a chance to discuss your medical history, any skin conditions or tendency to scar, and other factors that may impact results and recovery.
+It gives you and the surgeon a chance to discuss your medical history, any skin conditions or tendency to scar, and other factors that may impact results and recovery time.

 Patients should plan to arrive at the consultation prepared with any questions they may have about the procedure or their cosmetic goals as a whole.
 This meeting helps establish trust between the surgeon and patient, so being open and honest is vital to help ensure the most successful outcome.

 The procedure with Dr. Thompson may take place in the office or an accredited surgical center in Denver, on an outpatient basis.
 The entire process takes several hours but can be performed under general anesthesia or local anesthesia.
 The type of anesthesia to be used will be discussed during the consultation and depends on the patient’s goals.

 Several incisions are placed around and behind the ears, with one small incision underneath the chin.
 The platysma muscles are carefully tightened beforehand and then, the surgeon can remove excess skin and extra fat.
 Incisions are closed, and a dressing is placed around the patient’s head and under the chin.

 Immediately after surgery, the patient will be carefully monitored until the surgeon has approved that it is safe to go home.
 Patients must arrange to have someone bring them to and from their surgical appointment.

 After surgery, it is common for the neck to feel tight and to have some bruising and swelling in the front of the neck.
 Bruising fades after about two weeks.
 Five to ten days after surgery, you will have an appointment with Dr. Thompson to remove the stitches.